bobaiello/nodeexample1/README.md

 ## Dockerfile creates the docker image and copies in the package.json and server.js

-### runit.bat shows the commands to build the docker image and run the example.
+### runit.bat shows the commands to build the docker image and run the example which are:

+* docker build -t mynodeexample1 .

+* docker run -p 8080:8080 -d mynodeexample1